tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what do you remember about my character as a young child?
 - what were parties like when you were a young man/woman?
 - what's the best time of life for a man/woman?
+- do you fear more for a son or a daughter as they face the outside world?
 - what is a parent's primary role - teacher, protector, provider, pal, or disciplinarian?